vfsc2018/eks-workshop/amplify/content/build-pipeline/cdkinit/_index.en.md

 ### Modify stack name

-Open the `bin/pipeline.ts` file, which is your entry point to the CDK project, and change the name of the stack to **api-gateway-cicd**.
+Open the `bin/pipeline.ts` file, which is your entry point to the CDK project, and change the name of the stack to **sam-app-cicd**.

 {{<highlight typescript "hl_lines=7">}}
 #!/usr/bin/env node